Do you want to know what is an email subdomain and why you should be using one?

 Understanding email subdomains is important if you want to ensure a high email deliverability rate.

-In this post, we’ll explain what an email subdomain is, why you need one, and show you how to set one up for yourself.
+In this post, we’ll explain what an email subdomain is, tell you why you need one, and show you how to set one up for yourself.

 What Is a Subdomain (With Example)?